What Is Libido? Definition And Impact On Mental Health And Relationships

 What is libido?

 Libido is your sexual drive or your desire for sexual activity.
-For some people, libido is high, meaning that they want sexual contact or interaction smore frequently.
+For some people, libido is high, meaning that they want sexual contact or interactions more frequently.
 For others, libido could be low, thus they want sexual contact or interaction as little as possible.
 Some people consider themselves asexual, which means that they may have no interest in sex with anyone.
 It is important to note that asexuality is considered a sexual orientation or identity that describes someone who does not experience sexual attraction to people of any gender.
 However, they may still choose to engage in sexual behaviors.
 Lastly, a person’s libido can range anywhere on the scale of high, low, and no libido.

 Now, for some people, their libido is not a problem.
-Wherever they fall on the scale, They are content with wherever they fall on the scale and do no not need to make any changes in their life.
+Wherever they fall on the scale, They are content with wherever they fall on the scale and do not need to make any changes in their life.
 For others, their libido is a problem for them or their relationship.
 This can happen whether you have a high libido or a low one, and generally, it happens when one partner has a higher libido than the other partner.
-If one partner wants to have sex more frequently than the other, it can cause tension and frustration for the both in the relationship.
+If one partner wants to have sex more frequently than the other, it can cause tension and frustration for both in the relationship.
 In this case, understanding the psychology of sex and seeking help from a couples counselor or sex therapist is an appropriate next step.

 Where does libido come from?

-According to Freud and psychoanalytic theory, libido is not only sexual in nature, but a type of psychic energy derived from a person’s instincts or drive that directs their behavior.
+According to Freud and psychoanalytic theory, libido is not only sexual in nature but a type of psychic energy derived from a person’s instincts or drive that directs their behavior.
 According to Freud, this energy includes sexual instincts and more.
 The libido includes any expression of self-preservation, pleasure, and love that promotes the drive of life.
-In this article, we will discuss the libido that specifies the sexual drive of an individual.
+In this article, we will discuss the libido which specifies the sexual drive of an individual.

-A person’s libido is complex, connected to their psychology, biology, and socialization.
+A person’s libido is complex, and connected to their psychology, biology, and socialization.
 All three factors will interact differently in each person, making your libido completely specific to you.
 Even a person experiencing the same upbringing and genetics will not necessarily share the same libido.
-For example , even with a twin sibling who is exactly like you biologically, who grows up in the same situation and more will still not mean you share the same personality and psychological makeup.
+For example, even with a twin sibling who is exactly like you biologically, who grows up in the same situation and more will still not mean you share the same personality and psychological makeup.
 The following factors can influence a person’s libido:

 Biological influences